kevzhao2/triton-old/README.md

 * Triton only supports event handler types that are "compatible" with the signature `void (object, EventArgs)`.
 * Triton does not support calling extension methods on objects as instance methods.
 * Triton does not currently have any debugging facilities.
+* Triton is somewhat slower for Lua -> .NET context switches.
+This is likely not a problem, because it's *highly* unlikely that this would be a bottleneck in your application.

 ### Roadmap
 * Implement dynamic operations on `LuaTable` using its metamethods.